lexicHQ/docs/freshchat-integration.md

 ## Configure Freshchat settings

 Login to your Freshchat account, go to Settings -> Webhooks.
-Use the Freshchat Webhook setting copied in the earlier step and enter it in the Webhook text box:
+Use the Freshchat Webhook copied in the earlier step and enter it in the Webhook text box:

 ![](./images/freshchat-webhook.png)

-Click on the Save button.
+Click "Save" to continue.